Ad Blocker Detected

 However, when STAT3 binds with the defective receptor, then it is activated abnormally and leads to the activation and expression of the target genes for growth and proliferation in an abnormal way leading to cancerous growth.

 Scientists have now found for the first time that the growth of cells with rs351855 mutation can be inhibited by inactivating or blocking STAT3 and that is a good prospect and will provide a new strategy to treat cancer patients containing this germline gene variant.
 This strategy is not only useful for cancer patients with rs351855 mutation but can also be useful for other types of germline gene mutations that may recruit STAT3 signaling in an abnormal way.

-This approach is one step forward more close to the treatment of cancers related to the germline mutations that activate the growth factor receptor associated cell growth and proliferation by recruiting STAT3 signaling molecule.
+This approach is one step forward closer to the treatment of cancers related to the germline mutations that activate the growth factor receptor-associated cell growth and proliferation by recruiting the STAT3 signaling molecule.

 Reference: Nature, International weekly journal of science (Germline variant FGFR4 p.G388R exposes a membrane-proximal STAT3 binding site)